-In this subsection, we describe the pipeline of SRRT framework for online tracking.
-As shown in Fig.~\ref{fig:method_main}, reference patches $(\boldsymbol{Z}_0,\boldsymbol{Z}_d)$ and candidate region patches $\boldsymbol{C}_t$ are sent to the search region regulation module, and an optimal search radius factor $\widetilde{\gamma}_t$ is predicted by search region regulator.
-Then, the search region patch is cropped in terms of $\widetilde{\gamma}_t$.
-In order to handle search regions with different search radius, SR-dedicated trackers are trained.
-We employ three SR-dedicated trackers $\mathscr{H}_{2SR}$, $\mathscr{H}_{4SR}$, and $\mathscr{H}_{6SR}$, which are $2^2$, $4^2$, and $6^2$ times of the target area, respectively.
-Specially, $\mathscr{H}_{6SR}$ is employed for handling search regions equal or larger than $6^2$ times of the target area.
-The corresponding SR-dedicated tracker is selected in terms of $\widetilde{\gamma}_t$ for the current frame online tracking.
-Lastly, the regression and classification results are output.
+In this subsection, we describe the pipeline of the SRRT framework for online tracking.
+As shown in Figure~\ref{fig:method_main}, reference patches $(\boldsymbol{Z}_0,\boldsymbol{Z}_d)$ and candidate region patches $\boldsymbol{C}_t$ are sent to the search region regulation module, and an optimal search radii factor $\widetilde{\gamma}^*_t$ is predicted by the search region regulator (SRR).
+Then, the search region patch is cropped in terms of $\widetilde{\gamma}^*_t$.
+In order to handle search regions with different search radius, SR-dedicated trackers are employed.
+We take three SR-dedicated trackers $\mathscr{H}_{2SR}$, $\mathscr{H}_{4SR}$, and $\mathscr{H}_{6SR}$, which are responsible for processing the input search region of $2^2$, $4^2$, and $6^2$ times of the target object area, respectively.
+Especially, $\mathscr{H}_{6SR}$ is employed for handling search regions equal to or larger than $6^2$ times the target area.
+The corresponding SR-dedicated tracker is selected in terms of $\widetilde{\gamma}^*_t$ for the current frame.
+Finally, the regression and classification results are output by corresponding prediction heads.
 SRRT paradigm flexibly provides suitable search regions for different tracking scenarios and combines the power of different SR-dedicated trackers through online dynamic switching.